StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/early-church-and-trinity-father-and-son/_index.md

 srcstart="537"
 srcend="974"

-stags="Trinity > All members share the same essence | Trinity > All members are distinct from one another | Church History > Councils and Creeds > Definitions of > Trinity"
+stags="Trinity > All members share the same essence | Trinity > All members are distinct from one another | Church history > Councils and Creeds > Definitions of > Trinity"

 >}}